 Take safety precautions before working with the components of your mower deck.
 Remove the key from your ignition switch and disconnect the spark plug wires to prevent your mower from starting.
 Wear gloves to protect your hands against sharp edges.

-9 Reasons Your Belt Keeps Coming Off Your John Deere Lawn Mower
+9 Reasons Your John Deere Mower Belt Keeps Coming Off or Breaking

 You may have belt guides on your mower to assist with keeping your belt in place.
 Belt guides are metal rods that sit next to your pulleys.
 Your belt doesn’t actually touch these guides.
 They are added protection to keep your belt from slipping off the pulleys.